Web Server Configuration (nginx & apache)

 • Apache handling dynamic application logic

 This hybrid model provides flexibility, performance, and compatibility.
+For horizontal scaling strategies, explore load balancing and high availability.

 Final Thoughts